stasm/webapp-langpacks/webapp-langpacks.markdown

     - Add the link to Marketplace in the Settings > Languages panel.
     - React to the `additionallanguageschange` event in `shared/js/language_list.js`.
+  - Homescreen:  Add support for retrieving localized names of applications from langpacks via `mozApps.getResource`.
+  - Shared:  Use `mozApps.getResource` in `shared/js/manifest_helper.js` in
+    order to provide localized app names for the Cards view, the Task Manager, the Rocketbar and the Settings > App Permissions panel.

 L10n Team: